TomerEpshtein/robotics_project/docs.md

    Contains the actual data with the features and targets which our model works on.
 3. <em>model.py</em> -<br />
-   Contains the relevant code for the model
+   Contains the relevant code which used to create the model.